karlseguin/http.zig/readme.md

         // The size of each large buffer.
         .large_buffer_size = 65536,

+        // Size of bytes retained for the connection arena between use.
+This will
+        // result in up to `min_conn * retain_allocated_bytes` of memory usage.
+        .retain_allocated_bytes = 4096,
     },

     // configures the threadpool which processes requests.
 The threadpool is